Pandas Merge DataFrames Explained Examples

 2. Pandas Merge DataFrames

-Method pandas.merge() and DataFrame.merge() are used to merge two or multiple DataFrames.
+pandas.merge() and DataFrame.merge() are used to merge two DataFrames or multiple DataFrames.
 Both these methods work exactly the same and they also take a similar number of params.
 Merging DataFrames is nothing but joining DataFrames similar to Database join.

-Similar to the Database join, merge() method also supports several join types like left, right, inner, outer and cross.
+Similar to the Database join, the merge() method also supports several join types like left, right, inner, outer and cross.
 Use how param to specify the join type.

 Though DataFrame also has a join() method there are slight differences between merge() and join() methods.